pytorch/torchtune/docs/source/tutorials/memory_optimizations.rst

 .. todo ref full finetune recipe doc

 In torchtune, you can enable this feature using the ``optimizer_in_bwd`` flag.
-This feature works best when optimizer memory is particularly large; e.g. when using a stateful optimizer with a model with a lot of parameters, and when you don't need to use
+This feature works best when using a stateful optimizer with a model with a lot of parameters, and when you don't need to use :ref:`gradient accumulation <glossary_grad_accm>`.
-:ref:`gradient accumulation <glossary_grad_accm>`.
 You won't see meaningful impact when finetuning LoRA recipe's, since in this case the number of parameters being updated are small.

 .. _glossary_cpu_offload: